johniculusus/dcs-cloud-development-api/README.md

 # dcs-cloud-development
 dcs-cloud-development

-This is the api (nodejs and angular) repo.
+This is the api repository (nodejs, js, java, or any language that is connected with microservices).